 “Next to good manners (dharma), enlightenment is the next best thing.”

-Deep gratitude to the teachers, teachings, and lineage of traditional Vedanta.
+Deep gratitude to the teachings and lineage of traditional Vedanta.